Youngin9210/horiSEOn/README.md

   ## Installation

-  Using the terminal to clone the repository to your local device using SSH or HTTPS.
+  Using the terminal, clone the repository to your local device using SSH or HTTPS.
 Once cloned, open repository in a text editor to make changes.

   ## Credits